 Coffee and tea waste are the most abundant food waste on campus comprising about half of all waste we collect from Price Center.
 Coffee and tea wastes are suitable substrates for growing edible mushrooms mushrooms.
 Mushrooms can also be grown on compost from our composting program.
 This way we can turn wastes directly into food while also making a profit instead of paying for waste disposal.

 The San Diego climate makes it difficult to grow mushrooms in the warmer months.
 Therefore, we decided to experiment growing edible fungi all year round inside of a humidified chamber.
+During the cooler and rainier months outdoor cultivation is possible.

 We began by finding a naturally shaded spot in our garden behind our tool shed.
 The ground was leveled and a simple box with a hinged lid made of scrap lumber was built on top.
 We purchased inexpensive mist emitters and fitted them to an irrigation line with a timer.